Argument (horse)

 Argument (7 February 1977 – after 1996) was a French Thoroughbred racehorse and sire.
 In his early racing career he showed consistent form and was placed in several important races, but showed marked improvement in the autumn of 1980.
-He was considered an unlucky loser when narrowly beaten in the Prix de l'Arc de Triomphe and then traveled to the United States where he won the Washington, D.C.
+He was considered an unlucky loser when narrowly beaten in the Prix de l'Arc de Triomphe and then travelled to the United States where he won the Washington, D.C.
 International Stakes.
 At the end of the year he was officially the best racehorse trained in France.
 In the following spring he won the Prix d'Harcourt and Prix Ganay but his form deteriorated thereafter and he was beaten in his remaining six races.
 He made no impact as a sire of winners.

 Background

 Argument was a dark-coated bay horse with a white coronet on his right hind foot bred in France by Pierre Ribes.
 Argument was by far the best horse sired by Kautokeino, who won the Prix Juigné on his debut before his racing career was ended by injury when finishing third to Sassafras in the 1970 Prix La Force.
 He was one of at least five winners produced by the mare Arantelle.
 The colt raced in the colours of his breeders' wife and was sent into training with John Cunnington Jr. at Chantilly.